I began outfitting our RV with some new tech last

 When you (or anyone else) is driving (or walking) around with a smartphone (or tablet), even on a cellular connection, that device is also scanning for WiFi signals.
 When it spots a new one, Google logs that signal’s location (based on its current GPS coordinates).
 Because each WiFi router is unique, thanks to its MAC address (sort-of like a unique identifier, or fingerprint for electronic devices), Google will memorize that signal’s physical location.

 I did some more research, and read time and again, that Google will eventually figure out that the router has moved, as more and more smartphones detect its new location.
-So, I gave it three weeks.
+Ours, however, never seemed to update.
 My wife and I both use the WiFi with our phones and tablets constantly, but Google never did put two-and-two together.
-After week four, I gave up, and took matters into my own hands.
+I finally gave

 Fixing WiFi Location Errors In Your RV